-Almost similar DNA damage induced by various doses of gamma radiation in the haemocytes of P. malabarica and of Meretrix cast in the present study may indicate that the DNA of both of these bivalves is similarly sensitive to gamma radiation.
-Varying levels of relative sensitivity are reported in ecologically relevant invertebrates exposed to various contaminants under laboratory conditions (Jha et al., 2000b; Cheung et al., 2006; Canty et al., 2009) and in situ (Dallas et al., 2013).
-In the present study, we observed an interesting dose-response at 72 h in P. malabarica.
-It showed comparatively less DNA damage at lower doses (2-6 Gy) which increased drastically later on at higher doses (8-10 Gy) as compared to M. casta.
-M. casta did not show a drastic increase of DNA damage with the increased doses of irradiation.
+Almost similar quantum of DNA damage induced by various doses of gamma radiation in the haemocytes of Paphia malabarica and of Meretrix cast in the present study may indicate that both of these bivalves show the same level of sensitivity to gamma radiation induced DNA damage.
+Varying levels of relative sensitivity are reported in ecologically relevant invertebrates exposed to various contaminants under laboratory conditions (Jha et al., 2000b; Cheung et al., 2006; Canty et al. 2009) and in situ (Dallas et al., 2012b).
+In the present study, we observed an interesting dose response at 72h in Paphia malabarica.
+It showed comparatively less DNA damage at lower doses (2 Gy to 6 Gy) which increased drastically later on at higher doses (8 Gy to 10 Gy) as compared to Meretrix casta.
+Meretrix casta did not show a drastic increase of DNA damage with the increased doses of irradiation.
 However, this interesting trend doesn't show significant difference between the two species.
-Present observation on the relative sensitivity of two bivalves suggests that the same doses of gamma radiation produce similar amount of genotoxic response in closely related species.
-This may be due to their close phylogenetic relationship, whereby also their antioxidant defense mechanisms may be similar.
+Present observation on the relative sensitivity between two bivalves may suggest that the same doses of gamma radiation may produce similar amount of genotoxic response in different closely related species.
+This may account either due to their close phylogenetic relationship or could be accounted for similar antioxidant defense mechanisms or both.